 2. In the SAML Signing Certificates section, click the Actions button to the right of the active SHA-2 certificate. and then click View IdP metadata.
 When the page opens, right-click and save this information as an .xml file.

-Upload the configuration file in Onshape
+Configure the SSO Provider in Onshape

 1. Sign in to your Onshape Enterprise account, using your specialized domain name, as an administrator.
+Select Enterprise settings from your account:

-3. Select Authentication from the left menu.
+Seleting Authentication from the left side navigation menu

 Create SSO Provider dialog